Dinger's Aviation Pages

 <this link>.

-Another Wellesley (K7740) was used, by the Torpedo Development Unit (TDU) at Gosport, for torpedo dropping trials.
+Another Wellesley (K7740) was used, by the Torpedo Development Unit (TDU) at Gosport.
+It was used for trials of dropping torpedos at higher speeds and higher altitudes in preperation for the introduction of the Bristol Beaufort torpedo bomber.
 At this time the TDU was also running highly-secret experiments on a series of air-launched "stand-off" delivery systems.
 Details of these projects, some under the direction of the famous novelist Nevil Shute Norway, are very scarce.
 It is certainly known that the Wellesley participated in the testing of the "Toraplane", a glide-bomb that was designed to carry a torpedo.
 It is uncertain if the Wellesley carried one of these weapons itself or acted as a "chase-plane" to monitor their release.¹¹ You would have thought the long wingspan of the Wellesley would have been ideal for these types of experiments with a couple of the smaller glide-bombs or rocket prototypes slung under the wings in place of the bomb-panniers.

 Wellesley K7740, used by the Torpedo Development Unit at Gosport.
 It features the extended canopy and additional side-windows but it is not carrying a direction-finding (DF) loop.